-Predictably, a juvenile in crisis will "test" the emotional solidity of the people (objects) around them by activating affective responses (anger and fear).
+Predictably, a client in crisis will test the emotional solidity of the people (objects) around them by activating our affective responses (fear and anger).
 The Verbal Program motivates you to identify your emotional liabilities and learn how to manage them in the midst of confusion and chaos.
 Realistic role-playing exercises help you learn how to intervene while remaining calm, centered and focused throughout this testing process - in other words, a solid object.
-Some people are better than others at "talking kids down".
+Some people are better than others at "talking clients down".
 We help you learn from them.